Become more responsive to your customer’s demands and provide greater levels of service without compromising your business objectives.

 Lean is a systematic method of eliminating waste, improving productivity, and increasing efficiency.
 The lean model originates from the Japanese manufacturing industry, particularly Toyota, that has revolutionised the optimisation of processes in manufacturing and production.

-There are several principles to help guide lean manufacturing.
+There are several lean principles to help guide lean manufacturing.
 This page will cover 4 of the core concepts, their meaning, and how Tube & Bracket’s lean solutions align with your business goals.

 One core element of lean production & manufacturing is what the Japanese call “Muda” or Waste.
 Wastage can be defined on many levels throughout the manufacturing process and can be split into 7 categories.
 These being the 7 wastes: Transportation, Inventory, Motion, Waiting, Overproduction, Over Processing, and Defects.
 By reducing these 7 categories, companies can be well on their way to creating a lean production system.